Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: Component-separation algorithm

 where $\langle\cdot \rangle_{i}$ is the ensemble average over the $N$ $\rsyn$ maps obtained in Sect.\ \ref{sec:wph-cib}.
 The second constraint imposes that the cross-correlation between the data and the signal is conserved,

-The third constraint imposes that the statistics of the residual map $\tr = \paren*{m - \ts}$ should match those of the $\rsyn$.
+The third constraint imposes that the statistics of the residual map $\tr = \paren*{m - \ts}$ matches those of the $\rsyn$.
 This constraint ensures minimum leakage of the contamination into the recovered dust map.
 Mathematically,

 The fourth constraint enforces that the recovered dust map retains the same correlation with the total \NHI map as present in the data.
-The assumption here is that the contamination maps, being independent to total \NHI, can be sampled again without modifying the estimate of the cross-statistics.
+The assumption here is that the contamination maps, being independent from the total \NHI, can be sampled again without modifying the estimate of the cross statistics.
 Mathematically, it is written as

-The fifth constraint is that the residual map is uncorrelated with the \NHI map, which yields,
+The fifth constraint is that the residual map is uncorrelated with the \NHI map, which yields

 Finally, the sixth constraint imposes that the residual map is uncorrelated with the dust map separately,